grillbaer/data-logger/README.md

 ## Features

 ### Current Temperatures
-Shows the current readings:
+Show the current readings:
 ![Measurements View](screenshots/measurements.png)

 ### Temperature Graphs
-Shows how temperatures developed over the last 24 hours:
+Show how temperatures developed over the last 24 hours:
 ![Graphs View](screenshots/graphs.png)

 ### MQTT Client
-Publishes all temperature readings to a MQTT broker.
+Publish all temperature readings to a MQTT broker.
 This allows to track and show them in common MQTT apps.
 The MQTT messages contain JSON with timestamp and value:

     {"timestamp": "2018-03-10T16:53:11.335794", "unit": "\u00b0C", "value": 24.8}

+### CSV Logging
+The temperature readings are written to CSV files and held for 32 days.
+This also allows to immediately re-fill the graphs view after restart.

 ## Hardware